DFRobot/pxt-DFRobot_HuskyLens/README.md

 ```

-* HuskyLens retrieves the desired result from the result（For example, get the X center of the ID1 box）
+* HuskyLens retrieves the desired result from the result (For example, get the X center of the ID1 box).

 ```blocks